xtensor-stack/xtensor/docs/source/view.rst

 Transposed views
 ----------------

-``xtensor`` provides a lazy transposed view on any expression, whose layout is either row major order or column major order.
+``xtensor`` provides a lazy transposed view on any expression, whose layout is either row-major order or column major order.
 Trying to build a transposed view on a expression with a dynamic layout throws an exception.

 .. code::